Home / Methodology

 Blueprint mapping

-Tagging is a manual editorial step, not an automated keyword match, because blueprint objectives often share terminology with adjacent objectives in subtle ways.
+For track-specific sets, tagging is a manual editorial step, not an automated keyword match, because blueprint objectives often share terminology with adjacent objectives in subtle ways.
 For example, a question that mentions "subnetting" might map to the "Networking Fundamentals" objective on Network+ or to the "Network Architecture" objective on Security+ depending on what the question stem is actually asking.
 The reviewer makes the call.

 Difficulty calibration